 A current best practice is enabling proper medical care for women and girls who have undergone FGC.
 This is done by training medical workers on how to care for people who have been cut.
-In the Gambia, an organization created an academic curriculum for health professionals with FGC treatment integrated into the various subjects.
-This was accepted into the standard curricula for all Nursing and Midwifery schools in the Gambia, as well as other health professional schools.
-The organization that created this program in the Gambia, called Foundation Wassu UAB, also offers manuals for treatment and educational leaflets in various languages.
-The manuals, given to each graduate in participating programs, also encourage graduates to share information.
-The WHO also has published guides for health professions students and teachers to learn how to treat women and girls who have been cut.
+In The Gambia, an organization created an academic curriculum for health professionals with FGC treatment integrated into the various subjects.
+This was accepted into the standard curricula for all Nursing and Midwifery schools in The Gambia, as well as other health professional schools.
+The organization that created this program in The Gambia, called Foundation Wassu UAB, also offers manuals for treatment and educational leaflets in various languages.
+The manuals, given to each graduate in participating programs, also encourage graduates to share information 138 .
+The WHO has also published guides for health professions students and teachers to learn how to treat women and girls who have been cut.
 139

 With better trained practitioners, these organizations are able to relieve some of the negative physical effects associated with the cutting.
 The Wassu program has spread to Tanzania.
 However, because there is not sufficient impact data, it is difficult to determine how many affected girls are helped.

-Another practice is creating support groups and counseling opportunities for women and girls who have been cut, in order to treat their psychological needs.
-The only organization that provided this seems to be the Comité National Sénégalais contre les Pratiques Traditionnelles Néfastes (COSEPRAT) in Senegal.
+Another practice is creating support groups and counseling opportunities for women and girls who have been cut in order to treat their psychological needs.
+The only organization that provided this was the Comité National Sénégalais contre les Pratiques Traditionnelles Néfastes (COSEPRAT) in Senegal.
 However, the founder of COSEPRAT died and it is unclear to what extent COSEPRAT’s work continues.
 This emotional need is overlooked in other anti-FGC organizations.

 There is no impact data available for this practice.
 More research is needed to know how effective or ineffective it is at helping those who have been cut with their psychological issues.